 BigCommerce has its own app store, which allows you to download additional tools for your eCommerce website.
 From live hats to custom headers, there are many to choose from.
 Some are completely free, while others may have monthly fees of $9.99 – or more.
 It depends entirely on what you choose.

-Custom B2B features allow dealers and brokers to sell through your site, or you may need to connect your existing fulfilment platform with your new e-commerce system.
-These incur additional expenditures, but make your website more intuitive and genuinely useful for users and customers.
+Custom B2B features allow dealers and brokers to sell through your site, or you may need to connect your existing fulfillment platform with your new e-commerce system.
+These incur additional expenditures but make your website more intuitive and provide a great user experience.

 BigCommerce doesn’t have a built-in marketing function or service.
 Your eCommerce business will depend on the expertise of web developers to help with this.
-At Catapult revenue, we create e-commerce marketing campaigns based on your company’s vision and goals, with typical campaigns ranging from $2,500 per month up to $15,000 for bigger clients and more demanding projects.
+At Catapult revenue, we create e-commerce marketing campaigns based on your company’s vision and goals.
+Typical campaigns range from $2,500 per month up to $15,000 for bigger clients and more demanding projects.

 WooCommerce is an open-source eCommerce plugin used on WordPress.
 Your eCommerce website price will depend on multiple factors relating to your new WooCommerce site, including eCommerce website development cost, plugins, hosting, and more.

-WooCommerce has many hosting partners, with some starting at just $3.95, but others charging thousands of dollars.
-Your hosting fees depend on the size of your e-commerce website and your expected traffic, as well as your requirements with regards to domains and email addresses.
+WooCommerce has many hosting partners, with some starting at just $3.95 but others charging thousands of dollars.
+Your hosting fees depend on the size of your e-commerce website and your expected traffic, as well as your requirements with regard to domains and email addresses.